Knowing how to lanolise wool is not complicated! Let Little Bunny Bear take you through the simple process step by step in this visual guide.

 How do I know its lanolised enough ? / troubleshooting

 The more lanolin you use, the better your waterproofing will be.
 So there is always the temptation to add loads of lanolin to your solution.
 However, this may result in your pad becoming sticky, and/or with little patches of white where the lanolin has not been able to absorb.
 It will still work really well, but it will feel sticky – and as someone with a phobia of sticky things, I don’t recommend it!
 If you do accidentally add too much lanolin, you can rinse it, or simply wait for it to get less sticky, which it will eventually as the lanolin is absorbed.
 Alternatively, you can usually rub it the excess lanolin using your fingers, to help it absorb (lanolin makes a great natural moisturiser for skin too – so thats nice).
 You can actually do this with the solid lanolin anyway, and its a good method of lanolising, but takes longer than using a water solution and uses more lanolin.

 Where to buy lanolin and which lanolin is best?

 You can buy liquid lanolin online.
 My favourite is sheepish grins because its a solid lanolin you make into a liquid (best value for money as not diluted already) but I also like the disana liquid lanolin which is also pretty good.
 If its 100% natural lanolin, you can use any lanolin you like, so shop around.
-You can also use lansiloh nipple cream, which many mothers have already, which will work well for this purpose – a teaspoon per small pad and a tablespoon for a large pad will be enough because it’s so rich.
+You can also use lansiloh nipple cream, which many mothers have already, which will work well for this purpose – a teaspoon per small pad (with a tiny bit of liquid soap to help dilute it), and a tablespoon for a large pad will be enough because it’s so rich.